-The Toronto Chapter of ICAI is a very active chapter of the ICAI and conducts several professional events for the members annually in addition to the family events for its members and their families.
+The Institute of Chartered Accountants of India, Toronto Chapter is a very active chapter of the ICAI and conducts several professional events for the members annually in addition to the family events for its members and their families.

 Canadian organisations welcome Indian Chartered Accountants as many of our fellow members are well placed across multiple sectors.
 Local organizations consider the Indian Chartered Accountant as a symbol of trust and reliability with the perfect skill set to handle the present and future challenges.